The following article provides tips on how to prepare your survey for translation.

 2. Arabic UAE {if $locale eq 'ae-ara'}

-Note: If a respondent switches languages mid-survey, system variables will update accordingly, but any variables or quotas already recorded will remain unchanged.
+Note: If a respondent switches languages mid-survey, system variables will update accordingly, but any survey variables or quotas already recorded will remain unchanged.

 Separating matching content in the overlay